 Penalty: a fine of $8 800.

-(2) Subregulation (1) does not apply to a person who engages in a prescribed activity in relation to a facility without there being a safety case in force for the facility if the Safety Authority has determined under regulation 15 that a safety case is not required to be in force for the facility.
+(2) Subregulation (1) does not apply to a person who engages in a prescribed activity in relation to a facility without there being a safety case in force for the facility if the Minister has determined under regulation 15 that a safety case is not required to be in force for the facility.

+[Regulation 10 amended in Gazette 30 Dec 2011 p.
+5549.]

 11. New or increased risks

 (1) A person must not, in the adjacent area, engage in a prescribed activity in relation to a facility if —